daniel-althoff/HydroCerrado/README.md

 - Topography (area, mean elevation, and mean slope)
 - Climate indices (mean annual precipitation, mean annual evapotranspiration, timing of precipitation index, and aridity index)
 - Soil characteristics (clay content, silt content, sand content, organic carbon content, and bulk density)
-- Land cover characteristics (forest formation, forest plantation, savanna formation, grassland, pasture, crops, urban infrastructure, river and lake, and wetland fractions)
+- Land cover characteristics (forest formation, forest plantation, savanna formation, grassland, pasture, crop, urban infrastructure, river and lake, and wetland fractions)

-Topography indices are derived from the Shuttle Radar Topography Mission (SRTM) digital elevation model at 3 arc-seconds (Earth Resources Observation And Science Center, 2017); the climate indices derived from the precipitation and reference evapotranspiration time series; soil characteristics derived from the SoilGrids (Hengl et al., 2017) for the top 2.0 m soil layer; and the land cover characteristics derived from the MapBiomas (MapBiomas, 2020).
+Topography indices are derived from the Shuttle Radar Topography Mission (SRTM) digital elevation model at 3 arc-seconds (Earth Resources Observation And Science Center, 2017).
+The climate indices derived from the precipitation and reference evapotranspiration time series.
+Soil characteristics derived from the SoilGrids (Hengl et al., 2017) for the top 2.0 m soil layer.
+The land cover characteristics derived from the MapBiomas (MapBiomas, 2020).
+The "crop" land cover consists of the sum of annual and perennial crop, semi-perennial crops and mosaic of agriculture and pasture.

 ## Streamflow regionalization
 Daily streamflow time series (2003-2014) were simulated for all level 5 ottobasins withing or intersecting the Cerrado by Althoff et al. (2021, unpublsihed).\